-The mental health team at Health Innovation Oxford and Thames Valley were commissioned in 2023 to conduct independent evaluations of activities within the trauma-informed programme delivered by the Surrey and Northeast Hampshire trauma-informed team.
+The mental health team at Health Innovation Oxford and Thames Valley (HIOTV) was commissioned in 2023 to conduct independent evaluations of activities within the trauma-informed programme delivered by the Surrey and Northeast Hampshire trauma-informed team.

 About the team